 We are not born unforgiving and conscious of our shortcomings.
 When we are kids, we are taught to ride a bike, hit a ball, or how to skate or maybe surf, with the expectations that we will fall and it will hurt but that we simply have to get back up and try again.
 Try and try and try again.
-The old adage “if at first you don’t succeed, try, try, try again” comes to mind.
+The old adage “if at first, you don’t succeed, try, try, try again” comes to mind.

 Most of us received unconditional love from our parents in these defining years, they encouraged us to keep at it, whatever “it” was.
-I want to highlight the term 'unconditional love', as it's crucial in our pursuit of fulfilment and yet lacking from our everyday toolbox.
+I want to highlight the term 'unconditional love', as it's crucial in our pursuit of fulfillment and yet lacking from our everyday toolbox.
 We experienced unconditional love as children, thrived because of it, yet can’t offer ourselves that same unconditional love that without question allowed us to persevere in challenging situations in our early days.
 We need to love ourselves unconditionally to thrive.
 We need to own our story, acknowledge the pain points and hurt, and love ourselves enough to 'try try try again'.

-In our professional and personal lives we give ourselves limited room for failure.
+In our professional and personal lives, we give ourselves a limited room for failure.
 We are our own worst critic.
 I know first hand, I have been my worst critic for years and only recently, through conscientious practice, have I begun to tame that lizard in my mind.
 The one that hisses at me unrelentlessly!
 It’s unhealthy and in my humble opinion, it is the ruin of many.